Keslley-Duque/Curso-de-Python/README.md

 # Curso-de-Python
-Curso de Python do canal do youtube Curso em Video
+Exercicios do Curso de Python do canal do youtube Curso em Video